himanshup/escoreboard/README.md

 ![Image 1](https://raw.githubusercontent.com/himanshup/escoreboard/master/screenshots/image1.png)
 Created an eSports scoreboard using [Pandascore's API](https://pandascore.co/), Node.js, Express, and React.

-Used Pandascore's REST API to fetch data on tournaments and matches for popular eSports games (League of Legends, Overwatch, etc).
+Fetched data from Pandascore's REST API on tournaments and matches for popular eSports games (League of Legends, Overwatch, etc).

 Currently has data on the following League of Legends leagues:
 * NA